enobrev/htd-lync-js/README.md

 ## MP3 Repeat

 As far as I can tell, the only way to figure out if the MP3 player is set to repeat is to get a zone status.
-There is no event given by the server that the repeat status has changed
+There is no event given by the server that the repeat status has changed.

+I'm wondering if it might even make sense to power a zone off and on when changing the repeat status, just to ensure the server sends an update to all clients.
+Probably best to just communicate between the clients at that point.

 ## MP3 Play Status

-I cannot yet find a way to determin whether an MP3 is playing upon load.
+I cannot yet find a way to determine whether an MP3 is playing upon load.
 If You Play or FF or Rewind, then the clients get a notification of the new filename and artist, but there's nothing apparent for grabbing the mp3 player's current player status

+There's also no message sent out to clients when the MP3 is stopped.
+But once stopped, if I send a Play command, the file and artist are returned

 I have _no idea_ when the MP3 End, MP3 On and MP3 Off events occur.
 I have not been able to trigger them.

+## Echo Mode

+I haven't tested "echo mode" thoroughly, but I have found that if it's off, then MP3 new track events are emitted but if I cycle the power of a zone, no events are emitted.

+## TODO: IsVolume Bit

+According to the documentation, if you are changing the volume, the second bit in a command should be `0x01`, but in my tests, setting it to `0x00` like all other commands works just fine.
+There's no discernable difference between setting the second bit to `0x00` or `0x01` for setting volume, or any other command, really